Iowa Simulation Center for Patient Safety and Clinical Skills

-The Iowa Simulation Center for Patient Safety and Clinical Skills at Des Moines University allows students and residents to experience clinical scenarios, learn procedures and hone evidence-based practices in diagnostics, work-up and treatment – before they treat actual patients.
+Beginning in 1996 with Human Simulation, and later adding Manikin Simulation in 2007, the Simulation Center at Des Moines University gives students and residents exceptional opportunities to experience clinical scenarios, learn procedures and hone evidence-based practices in diagnostics, work-up and treatment — before they treat actual patients.

-The state-of-the-art facility – encompassing the Simulation LaboratorySurgery Skills Lab, Basic Life Support Laboratory and Human Simulation Lab – allows students to develop and improve their diagnostic and clinical skills and patient care abilities using cutting-edge technology and trained simulated patients, all with the supervision and guidance of our exceptional faculty and medical professionals.
-Video and audio recordings captured in the Simulation Center at DMU are used for educational purposes.
-Those purposes include, but are not limited to skill development, feedback, SP training, or facilitated group discussion.
+The state-of-the-art facility — encompassing the Simulation LaboratorySurgery Skills Lab, Basic Life Support Laboratory and Human Simulation Lab, Telehealth Training Center and Apartment for OT training — allows students to develop and improve their diagnostic and clinical skills and patient care abilities using medical mannequins, cutting-edge technology and trained simulated patients, all with the supervision, guidance and feedback of outstanding faculty and experienced medical professionals.

-The Iowa Simulation Center is part of our commitment to experiential learning opportunities.
+The simulation center is part of DMU’s commitment to providing experiential learning opportunities.

 We are committed to training competent, passionate professionals.
 Our expert faculty make DMU a powerful place to learn.